Welcome to today's edition of the Rush 24-7 podcast.

 Of course, they did do this once back in the 90s.

-I'll I'll recap that if if you want to.
+I'll recap that if you want to.

-But I saw a statistic doing show prep today that more people in the country right now are getting food stamps than are getting paychecks.
+But I saw a statistic doing a show prep today that more people in the country right now are getting food stamps than are getting paychecks.

 More people are getting food stamps than are getting paychecks.